 López strong, Twins continue surge with 6-1 victory over Astros

-HOUSTON — The Twins couldn't quite force a Game 5 in their AL Division Series against Houston last October, so we'll never know if Pablo López would have dominated the Astros once again in the series-deciding game.
+HOUSTON – The Twins couldn't quite force a Game 5 in their American League Division Series against Houston last October, so we'll never know if Pablo López would have dominated the Astros once again in the series-deciding game.

-But it's not hard to imagine it might have gone something like this.
+But "this is how I hoped it would have went," López said after pitching seven strong innings Friday.

-López pitched seven strong innings on Friday, giving up just six hits and allowing only one Astro — Alex Bregman, who hit Lopez's lone mistake pitch off the left-field foul pole — to reach third base as Minnesota won for the eighth time in 10 games, 6-1 inside Minute Maid Park.
+The righthander gave up just six hits and allowed only one Astros player — Alex Bregman, who hit López's lone mistake pitch off the left field foul pole — to reach third base as Minnesota won for the eighth time in 10 games, 6-1 inside Minute Maid Park.

 López, who provided seven shutout innings here in the Twins' lone ALDS victory, was a different pitcher than the one who had allowed 16 runs over his last 16 innings.
 Heck, he even looked different, having cropped his beard down to a goatee.

+"He looked like one of those assassins from [TV series] 'Breaking Bad,' " catcher Ryan Jeffers said with admiration.

-His fastball velocity reached 96 mph, and his sweeper helped López pile up 17 swing-and-misses.
-He allowed a couple of infield hits, but struck out six, walked only one and, other than the first-pitch sweeper that Bregman lofted a mere 348 feet to the Crawford Boxes, had little trouble controlling the Astros' lineup.
-He threw just 93 pitches to get through seven innings.
+Pitched like an assassin, too.
+López's fastball velocity reached 96 mph, and his sweeper helped him pile up 17 swing-and-misses.
+He allowed a couple of infield hits but virtually no hard contact, struck out six, walked only one and, other than the first-pitch sweeper that Bregman hit only 96.2 mph and lofted a mere 348 feet to the Crawford Boxes, had little trouble controlling the Astros lineup.
+He threw just 93 pitches to get through seven innings, his longest start since Opening Day.

+"In the bullpen warming up, I told him, 'That's the best I've seen you since last year.'
+He looked really good," Jeffers said.
+"He really is an ace.
+He knows that."

 Astros starter Ronel Blanco, on the other hand, absorbed his first loss of the season and easily his worst start of 2024.
 Blanco, who no-hit the Blue Jays in April, gave up only three hits, but four runs, in part because he walked three Twins, too.